Framework-R-D/phlex-design/doc/ch_conceptual_design/registration.rst

       .family("Waveforms"_in("APA"), "Pedestals"_in("APA"));
   }

-The elements of the input sequence are thus pairs of the data products labeled :cpp:`"Waveforms"` and :cpp:`"Pedestals"` in each APA. [#zip]_
+The elements of the input family are thus pairs of the data products labeled :cpp:`"Waveforms"` and :cpp:`"Pedestals"` in each APA. [#zip]_
 In this case, the data-product set for both data products is the same—i.e. for a given invocation of :cpp:`find_hits_subtract_pedestals`, both data products will be associated with the same APA.

 There are cases, however, where an algorithm needs to operate on data products from *different* data-product sets :need:`DUNE 89`.